-1. A complete revaluation of all taxable real and personal property within a municipality is periodically necessary.
+1. A complete revaluation of all taxable property within a municipality is periodically necessary.
 There may be several reasons for this, including:

-- Current assessment was not made in substantial compliance with the law - Inequities may exist within property classes - Inequities may exist between property classes - Governing body may want updated records to show the physical characteristics of all its taxable real and personal property - Governing body may want an original inventory of all its taxable property
+- · Current assessment was not made in substantial compliance with the law - Inequities may exist within property classes - Inequities may exist between property classes - Governing body may want updated records to show the physical characteristics of all its taxable property - Governing body may want an original inventory of all its taxable property